Burnaby Women's Counselling

 Let’s work together in a safe space and make space for all the different emotions you’re feeling.
 As your counsellor in Burnaby, I understand that you may struggle to make space for the sadness you feel or anxiety.
 At times, it may feel overwhelming, and you may want to run away or shut down.
 I’m here to support you every step of the way, and together we identify what each of your feelings needs.
 You are not too much or too sensitive.
 It makes sense that you’re emotional.
 Let me support you in providing a nonjudgmental, compassionate space where your emotions are seen, heard, and understood.

-You feel anxious about moving in with your partner.
+Worry about moving in with a partner

-You feel sad and disconnected after losing a loved one.
+Grief after losing a loved one

 How can Burnaby life transition counselling help?